amarjeetk123/First-project/readme.md

 - This is my first project , and I'm new in this field so i spend aprox 5 hour to make this project ready.

 ## Link of my project .
-- By clicking on below link you can see my web-page of this project on Nestlify .

 - [Live Link....](https://project-01-street-style-landing-page.netlify.app/)

 ## Screenshot of my web page.